apify/apify-cli/README.md

   NOTE: If the source files are smaller than 3 MB then they are uploaded as "Multiple source files", otherwise they are uploaded as "Zip file".

-  WARNING: If the target actor already exists in your Apify account, it will be overwritten!
+  WARNING: If the target Actor already exists in your Apify account, it will be overwritten!
 ```

 _See code: [src/commands/push.js](https://github.com/apify/apify-cli/blob/v0.16.2/src/commands/push.js)_